Composite Timber Furniture

 1.Material Selection & Cutting.

-Composite boards (MDF, plywood, etc.) are selected based on strength, finish, and purpose.
-CNC machines or panel saws cut sheets to precise dimensions.
+Composite boards (MDF, plywood, etc.) are selected based on strength, finish and intended use.
+CNC machines or panel saws are used to cut the sheets to precise dimensions.

 2. Edge Banding

-Edges are sealed with PVC, ABS, or wood veneer strips using edge-banding machines for durability and aesthetics.
+Edges are sealed with PVC, ABS, or wood veneer strips using edge-banding machines to enhance durability and aesthetics.

 3. Surface Treatment